Education Programs Faculty

 Samantha Vasquez

-Samantha Vasquez (she/her/hers) is thrilled to be a part of the SCT Teaching Artist team.
+Samantha Vasquez (she/her) is thrilled to be a part of the SCT Teaching Artist team.
 Originally from sunny Southern California, Sam is a graduate of Seattle's Cornish College of the Arts with a BFA in Theatre: Original Works.
 As a local theatre artist, she works as an actor, director, and dialect coach in the Seattle community.
 She has a passion for radically inclusive storytelling and brings her perspective as a mixed, queer, neurodivergent, and Latinx artist to the art she creates.
 If not in a theatre space, you can find Sam involved in the circus community in Seattle.
 After getting her circus start in LA, she is currently a flying trapeze coach to all ages and a youth general circus coach to ages 2 years and up at SANCA (School of Acrobatics and New Circus Arts).
 Her specialty is as a flying trapeze artist, a discipline she's been training in for nearly a decade.
 Sam has a strong passion for teaching to students across traditional classroom barriers, which includes working with disabled and differently abled youth in accessible circus arts classes.
 Sam is overjoyed to be able to pursue her passions as an artist and teacher in the vibrant arts community of Seattle.

 Tatyana Emery